Dr. Robert F. Mullen

 - Emphasis on value and potential will encourage accountability and foster self-reliance.

-The impact of neurosis begins at childhood; recovery is a long-term commitment.
+The impact of neurosis begins during childhood; recovery is a long-term commitment.
 The Wellness Model creates the blueprint and then guides, teaches, and supports throughout the recovery process by emphasizing our intrinsic character strengths and attributes that generate the motivation, persistence, and perseverance to recover.

 The adage, treat others as you want to be treated, takes on added relevance when we accept that we all experience neuroses.
 In fact, dysfunction is evidence of our humanness.

-A referenced copy of this article is available: firstname.lastname@example.org.
+Request a referenced copy of this article @ firstname.lastname@example.org.